juami/pytentiostat/docs/source/backgroundechemtechniques.rst

 .. image:: images/

-Similar to LSV, it is useful to plot i vs. V, as shown below.
+It is useful to plot i vs. V, as shown below.
 This can provide information such as overpotential and changes in peak separation as a function of sweep rate for experiments that involve cycles with multiple sweep rates.

 .. image:: images/cv_ferricyanide_001.jpg